Nestor Makhno: Return to Ukraine

-During Makhno's absence from Ukraine, the Austro-German occupation forces orchestrated a coup in late April 1918 against their former allies within the Ukrainian People's Republic, removing the UPR's Central Council and installing Pavlo Skoropadskyi as Hetman of a new conservative client state.
+In late April 1918, during Makhno's absence from Ukraine, the Austrian and German occupation forces orchestrated a coup against their former allies within the Ukrainian People's Republic, removing the UPR's Central Council and installing Pavlo Skoropadskyi as Hetman of a new conservative client state.

 Carrying a fake passport and disguised as a Ukrainian officer, Makhno crossed the Ukrainian border in July 1918.
 He learned that the forces occupying Huliaipole had shot, tortured, and arrested many of the town's revolutionaries.
 His brother Savelii had been arrested, and his brother Omelian, a disabled war veteran, executed.
 Their mother's house was also destroyed by the occupation forces.
 Makhno himself was forced to take precautions to evade capture.
 To avoid recognition while aboard the crowded train carriages, he changed at Kharkiv and Synelnykove, and ultimately decided to walk the final 27 kilometers to Rizdvianka|Rozhdestvenka after his train was searched by police.
 Through correspondence, Makhno's comrades in Huliaipole discouraged him from returning, fearing he would be caught by the authorities.

 After weeks in hiding, Makhno clandestinely returned to Huliaipole.
 In secret meetings, he began to lay plans for an insurrection and started to organize peasant partisans.
 He advocated coordinated attacks on the estates of large landowners, advised against individual acts of terrorism, and forbade anti-semitic pogroms.
 From the outset, Makhno emphasized tactical and theoretical unity, patiently awaiting favorable conditions for a general insurrection.

 The authorities discovered Makhno's presence and placed a bounty on his head, forcing him to retreat from Huliaipole.
 In Ternivka, Makhno revealed himself to the local population and established a peasant detachment to lead attacks against the occupation and Hetmanate government.
 In coordination with partisans in Rozhdestvenka, Makhno resolved to reoccupy and establish Huliaipole as the insurgency's permanent headquarters.
 He raided Austrian positions, seizing weapons and money, which led to the insurrection's intensification in the region.
 While disguised as a woman, Makhno even briefly returned to Huliaipole, where he planned to blow up the local command center of the occupation forces.
 According to Makhno's account, he called off the attack to avoid civilian casualties.